mohamedaslam2k4/Journal_Entry/README.md

 Copy
 Edit
 python journal.py
-Usage
+🚀 Usage
-When you run the program, you’ll be presented with a menu:
+When you start the program, you'll see:

-Write a new entry – Create or update your journal for today or any date.

-Read an entry – View your saved journal for a specific date.

-Delete an entry – Remove unwanted entries.

-Exit – Quit the program.

-Example:
 bash
 Copy
 Edit